 15 hds, about 900 lbs, large boned, excellent hooves, grey, Sired by Envoy BBF++ out of a Russian mare, TF Platena.
 TF Platena came from Bill Stokes Arabian Racing Stables.
 She is sired by the race horse Samborzelsta by *Sambor++, and out of a *Muscat daughter.
 She most closely resembled the National Champion, Muscat.
 Hank kept Striker as a stallion until he was 7 yrs old and we decided not to breed anymore.
 Hank was 68 yrs old when he started Striker under saddle.
 So, he did not compete him as hard as he did his previous horses.
 By 2014 Striker had completed 14 limited distance rides with Hank and 3 50-mile rides with Selena.
 Hank often rode him in the back of the pack at a slow pace when he was coaching beginning endurance students, placed Top 10 in 6 rides and in 2014 he rode him in the Blue Bonnet 25-mile endurance ride and placed 1st with a ride time of 2 hours and 38 minutes.
 After that we did a lot of quiet trail rides and he was Hank’s main horse for all our scenic rides to the mountains in Colorado, New Mexico, and Oklahoma.
 He is very sure footed and well trained, easily crosses creeks and bridges and opens and closes gates.
 He became the favorite riding horse of our oldest grandson after he “graduated” from riding ponies and quarter horse’s to being able to ride Papa’s Arabian.
 Hank has also had a lot of fun with him doing team sorting.
 In 2017 Selena did a couple of schooling shows in Intro Dressage with scores ranging from 64% to 67%.
 In 2019 Selena decided to go back to endurance and in October he completed a 30-mile ride at Pole Canyon, placing 10th out of 31 horses.
 She is continuing to condition him for distance riding.
 He was gelded late, but has no stallion tendencies.
 He is still the dominant gelding in his pasture without being aggressive.
 He rides the same alone as he does in a group.
 He is a great example of what Envoy produces, athletic, great mind, easy to train and fun to ride.
 As a bonus, he has never had an illness, injury, or lameness of any kind.

 15.2 hds, 1050 lbs, Grey Arabian, sired by Czubuthan out of an imported Russian mare.
 We purchased him off the track.
 We watched him run his last race at Sam Houston race track.
 He was a stakes winner and raced for 3 years.
 He was pretty tough to ride as a stallion, so we froze semen because we liked him so much and then gelded him.
 He was difficult to retrain.
 It took us a year to get him to stop “leaping out of the starting gate” whenever you asked for canter.
 He also had one major accident after the next and 2 colic surgeries, which always seems to happen with the favorite horse.
 Hank called him the million dollar horse, due to the vet bills.
 He was Selena’s favorite horse of all time.
 Mainly because he always nickered for her anytime she was in sight and was always enthusiastic about everything he did.
 He gave you 110% every time you rode.
 Unfortunately he was so intelligent that as soon as he understood what you wanted, he often thought he knew a better way to get to the end result.
 In endurance he was impossible to rate and ran away in every ride, one ride he galloped for 10 miles before he could be brought down to a trot.
 We spent many hours trying to train him to be manageable at a ride, but unfortunately no matter what, in his mind it was a race and he was determined to win regardless of what the rider wanted.
 So, I decided to buy and compete on his full brother, Dr Z, instead who turned out to be the best endurance horse I every owned.
 I decided to try dressage with Mr Z. He was really athletic and the patterns challenged his brain.
 The first clinician, Sherry Guess told me he could do upper level easily.
 The 2nd clinician, Pamela Fowler Grace, rode him for 5 minutes and told me he could do Grand Prix and that was before we were ready for a training level test.
 We did a year of schooling shows because he initially thought we should outrun all the other horses at the show, in addition to big leaping spooks and bucking in frustration when he thought we did something incorrect.
 Thanks to Mary Mahler's coaching, we eventually showed at Sport Horse, Training Level and First Level with scores in the mid 60s.
 His best scores were the lengthenings of course.
 Our first show was my first time to show in the Open as a trainer and I was nervous about the switch from Amateur to Open.
 In his first class, he tied with the Regional Champion for first place and Mr Z won the tie because his collective marks were higher.
 If his rider hadn’t gone off course we would have won without the tiebreaker.
 So, I owe him that boost in my confidence.
 I was never nervous at a show again.
 I was never able to practice the test at home because he always memorized the patterns.
 Unfortunately, before we could show at 2nd level he tore the deep digital flexor tendon.
 It healed with scar tissue and he is now lame at the trot.
 His intelligence is amazing.
 I have a million Mr Z stories.
 Cindy Mettes bred him to her 2 FEI endurance mares because she said he was the most athletic horse she had ever seen.
 She has a filly and colt by him.
+The colt, Bantam Z was just awarded Arabian Horse Assoc.
+Distance Horse of the Year for 2021.
+He also won the NATRC Presidents Cup.
 I bred him once to a warmblood mare and now have Zentina, who is listed at the top of this page.
 I occasionally give him bute and take him on a walk trail ride which he loves, but he is now officially retired.

 We have a full page on Envoy on our Stallion page.
 We are no longer breeding him due to his age, but Hank still trail rides him and he still looks and feels great.
 Please go to our Stallion Page to see him.